CleverCloud/doc.clever-cloud.com/runtimes/php/varnish.md

 Following rules defined by the user, Varnish will caches the data of an application to reduce the load.

-## Enable Varnish for you appliaiton
+## Enable Varnish for you applicaiton

 Varnish is provided by default in PHP instances.
 To enable it, you just have to create a `varnish.vcl` file in the `/clevercloud` folder.